Robotics > KUKA Robotics integration

 Vendor lock-in - Proprietary systems can limit integration flexibility.

-Organizations managing robot fleets face challenges in:
+Organizations managing robot fleets often struggle with:

-- Maintaining up-to-date operational procedures
+- Keeping operational procedures up to date

 - Sharing improvements across multiple robot installations